canonical/certification-docs/drafts/Self-Test_Guide-18.04.rst

       This option is available only to Canonical engineers.

    -  Create Note or Create Note from Template to create a note.
-Most systems will have at least three notes:
+Most systems will have at least two notes:

       -  *A note titled "Tester" with the name of the person who did the testing is required.*